TriplyDB/Documentation/docs/ratt-transform/index.md

 country:de rdfs:label 'Germany'@en.
 ```

-### Iterating over lists
+<h3 id='list-object'>Iterating over lists of objects</h3>

-In the previous section, we saw that we were able to make a first assertion for the first label of the country in the source data.
-We were then also able to make a second assertion for the second label of the same country.

-But what do we do if there are 100 labels in 100 different languages?
-And what do we do if some countries have a label in 2 locales, but other countries have a label in 1 or 3 languaes?
-What we need is a simple way to express that we want RATT to make an assertion for each element in the list.
+In the previous section, we saw that we were able to assert the name of the first country and the name of the second country.
+But what do we do if we want to assert the name for every country in the world?
+And what do we do if some countries have a name in 2 languages, but other countries have a name in 1 or 3 languaes?
+What we need is a simple way to express that we want RATT to make an assertion for every element in a list.

 RATT uses the `mw.forEach` function for this purpose.
-The following code snippet asserts *each* label for the country in the example data:
+The following code snippet asserts the name for *each* country in the example data:

 ```ts
 app.use(